-- A. Nine (9) copies or PDF files shall be sent to the Borough Planning Commission.
-The Commission shall review the plans for compliance with this Ordinance, any other pertinent regulations, and make a recommendation. - B. The administrator shall forward one (1) copy to Allegheny County for their review and comment.
-The land development shall not be approved until comments are received from that agency or the expiration of thirty (30) calendar days from the date the application was forwarded.
-If the County imposes a fee for its review and report, the applicant shall pay that fee. - B. Three (3) copies shall be retained to record approval, disapproval or conditional approval upon, of which one (1) copy shall be returned to the Applicant. - C. A copy shall be sent to the Borough Engineer or another professional consultant if necessary.
+- A. Nine copies or PDF files shall be sent to the Borough Planning Commission.
+The Commission shall review the plans for compliance with this Chapter, any other pertinent regulations, and make a recommendation. - B. The administrator shall forward one copy to Allegheny County for their review and comment.
+The land development shall not be approved until comments are received from that agency or the expiration of 30 calendar days from the date the application was forwarded.
+If the county imposes a fee for its review and report, the applicant shall pay that fee. - C. Three copies shall be retained to record approval, disapproval or conditional approval upon, of which one copy shall be returned to the applicant. - D. A copy shall be sent to the Borough Engineer or another professional consultant if necessary.